 If the model returns an error, download the 8/2/18 version found on Github.
 This version includes randomly-generated head-of-household gatherers instead of actual human data in a live population model from the FNNR, but has been more extensively tested for bugs.

-7. EXPORT – Edit the exported model output for use in analysis.
+7. PLOTS – Edit the exported model output for use in analysis.

-The following files should be generated once a model has fully run (that is, all steps have run; by default, the model runs for 730 steps, or 10 years): excel_export_density_plot.csv, abm_excel_export_summary.csv, and abm_excel_export_humans.csv.
-The file names/the “movement_session_id” variable in graph.py should be modified each run, e.g. renaming the file to “abm_excel_export_humans2.csv” in excel_export_summary_humans.py so that the file will not be overwritten in subsequent runs.
-You can also modify the code to change the “w” or “a” option next to the assigned name to overwrite or append the files after each run in excel_export_summary_humans.py, excel_export_summary.py, or excel_export_density.py.
+The following files (with suffixes) should be generated once a model has fully run (that is, all steps have run; by default, the model runs for 730 steps, or 10 years):

-Note that ‘abm_export_density_plot.csv’ must be mapped and/or analyzed further to be useful; the other two .csvs includes demographic data and are useful for analysis straight away (in other words, they are self-explanatory, though the birth and death rates may be adjusted in the code if the results do not seem realistic).
-Currently, only monkey movements (not human movements) are recorded, even though human movements still affect monkey movements within the model (monkeys “run” from nearby human presence and avoid human settlements).
+abm_export_density_plot.csv

+abm_export_summary.csv

+abm_export_summary_household_(varies).csv*

+abm_export_summary_humans.csv

+abm_export_summary_human_demographics.csv

+* The name of the household file will vary depending on the settings in fnnr_config_file.py.

+This section will be updated later.

+8. HEATMAPPING - Generate heatmaps in Excel or ArcMap.

 Optional: To create an Excel Heatmap from the .csv file, make an X-Y scatterplot from the data (exclude the column headers such as ‘x’ and ‘y’), and set each point to 99% transparent with no outline, and adjust the axes accordingly (X-axis range: 0 to 85; Y-axis range: 0 to 100 untrimmed to represent the entire FNNR, or 65 to 100 trimmed to represent the Yangaoping region).
 The next section teaches how to create a point density map in ArcMap, which will yield similar-looking results.

 a.
-First, make a copy of your ‘excel_export_density_plot.csv’ file (the file may have a suffix number after “plot”).
-Edit ‘trim_grid35.py’ in the ABM files to have your current ‘excel_export_density_plot<_optional suffix>.csv’ selected.
+First, make a copy of your ‘excel_export_density_plot.csv’ file (the file should have a suffix number after “plot”).
+Edit ‘trim_grid35.py’ in the ABM files to have your current ‘excel_export_density_plot<suffix>.csv’ selected.
 Then run ‘trim_grid35.py’.
 This will trim all monkey movements (as generated by the model) to the Yangaoping area.
 Make sure your .csv output file used for trim_grid35.py is in the same folder as trim_grid35.py.

 b.
 Next, run ‘convert_csv_to_shapefile.py’ with your trimmed .csv selected (edit the desired input file’s name in ‘convert_csv_to_shapefile.py’ first).
 You may also edit the output shapefile’s name.